 This article was first published Feb.
 6, 2009.
 It has been updated.

 Austin Edwards looks forward to reading the books you recommend.
-He owns shares of Freeport-McMoRan and Transocean.
-Johnson & Johnson is a Motley Fool Income Investor selection.
-Wal-Mart is an Insider Value pick.
-Fool's disclosure policy is 15 years into its 100 years of solitude.
+He owns shares of Philip Morris International – which is a Motley Fool Global Gains selection.
+Netflix is a Motley Fool Stock Advisor recommendation.
+Chesapeake Energy is an Inside Value selection, as well as a Fool holding.
+The Fool's disclosure policy is 15 years into its 100 years of solitude.